hamaluik/blog.hamaluik.ca/posts/2012-04-02-auto-detecting-certain-methods-in-java.md

 Note that here I am storing each command in a hashmap with a key that includes both the function name and it's argument signature (since there can be multiple functions with the same name, but different argument signatures).
 I then store all the information about the function in a container class so I can get information about it later.

 Note that after calling all of this, I have a list of all functions in my package that have been marked as user-callable at their definition.
-Nowhere did I have to explicitely define functions&mdash;if I want to change the description of a function, I change it at the definition of the function; if I want to add an extra user-callable function, I make sure that the class it exists in extends `Scriptable` then I add the `@Scriptinfo` annotation definition before the method definition, and I'm done!
+Nowhere did I have to explicitely define functions—if I want to change the description of a function, I change it at the definition of the function; if I want to add an extra user-callable function, I make sure that the class it exists in extends `Scriptable` then I add the `@Scriptinfo` annotation definition before the method definition, and I'm done!

 In order to get this running properly, you'll need a couple more things including actually parsing what the user types in and calling the appropriate method (I'll put this into a separate post later), and the ScriptInfo annotation definition and CommandInfo container definitions, both of which are included below:

 ```java
 import java.lang.reflect.Method;

 public class CommandInfo {
 	public String alias;
 	public String[] argNames;